freeCodeCamp/freeCodeCamp/guide/english/cplusplus/object-oriented-programming/index.md

 ## Object Oriented Programming using C++

-Object oriented programming, OOP for short, aims to represent real world entities in software, using mechanisms such as inheritance, hiding and polymorphism.
+Object oriented programming, OOP for short, aims to represent real world entities in software, using mechanisms such as inheritance, abstraction, encapsulation and polymorphism.
 The main aim of OOP is to bind together the data and the functions that operate on them so that software objects have control over how their data is accessed.

 Let us learn about the different characteristics of an Object Oriented Programming language: